-Earlier this week, I’ve talked about why you should choose furniture reupholstery instead of buying something new (hint: sentimental value).
-There are many advantages of reupholstering, including making use of what you already have.
-This becomes your contribution to the environment, and goes a long way.
-Imagine what would happen to the Earth if everyone throws away their furniture and dumps them on landfills!
+Earlier this week, I talked about why you should choose furniture reupholstery instead of buying something new (hint: sentimental value).
+There are many advantages of reupholstering, including using what you already have.
+This becomes your contribution to the environment and goes a long way.
+Imagine what would happen to the Earth if everyone throws away their furniture and dumps them in landfills!

 - Know what to mend.
-There’s an obvious hole on your antique sofa and it looks embarrassing.
-Reupholstering is a great idea, but hold on; before you tackle on your furniture facelift, we recommend for you to take a study of what the damages are.
-Perhaps it’s the dirty fabric you want to strip, or just some small crack you want to hide away.
-Decide the degree of your reupholstery project by the mishaps found on the sofa.
-Understanding what to fix helps saving you a lot of money in this challenge.
+There’s an obvious hole in your antique sofa, and it looks embarrassing.
+Reupholstering is a great idea, but hold on; before you tackle your furniture facelift, we recommend that you take a study of what the damages are.
+Perhaps it’s the dirty fabric you want to strip or just some small crack you want to hide away.
+Decide the degree of your reupholstery project on the mishaps found on the sofa.
+Understanding what to fix helps save you a lot of money in this challenge.

 - Reupholstery is a labor of love.
-Most of the time, artisans spend a lot of their time, skill and effort in putting together a furniture piece which you will love.
-Accents on your sofa can increase costs, such as outlining seams, fixing zippers, aligning patterns, tufting and other accessories.
+Most of the time, artisans spend a lot of their time, skill, and effort in putting together a furniture piece that you will love.
+Accents on your sofa can increase costs, such as outlining seams, fixing zippers, aligning patterns, tufting, and other accessories.

-Knowing these things can help you understand how to reupholster a sofa, and the other factors that go with the project.
-Reupholstery is an investment that allows you to keep furniture you love best, in their paramount, newest form.
+Knowing these things can help you understand how to reupholster a sofa and the other factors that go with the project.
+Reupholstery is an investment that allows you to keep the furniture you love best, in its paramount, newest form.
 It’s a decision you cannot go wrong with, as long as you know what goes behind the task, and how your beautiful new sofa came to be.